Watersheds of Ontological Repair

 David: Yeah.
 What's the abstract?
 I am a fan of using metaphors to try to develop —the fancy word for it is heuristics—and the word heuristic comes from eureka.
 That's the idea that you have an epiphany.
 And I like there to be ways of looking at complex topics that are far more intuitive and in the realm of cognitive linguistics, in particular, there's this idea that there's an understanding before language.

 I was particularly looking at the West, even though this is applicable everywhere.
-But I was looking at the ways in which the idea of the paradox of the sphere–there's the ancient hermetic idea of "the universe is an infinite sphere whose center is everywhere and circumference is nowhere"–kind of points to the ultimate, not just relativity, but relationality of everything.
+I was looking at the ways in which the idea of the paradox of the sphere–there's the ancient hermetic idea of "the universe is an infinite sphere whose center is everywhere and circumference is nowhere"–kind of points to the ultimate, not just relativity, but relationality of everything.
 And the sphere, of course, was very famously the construction of Plato and Aristotle in universe as a sphere.
 Earth is at the center.
 It's surrounded by all these crystalline spheres - and heaven is far above.

 And then when that dissolved with the scientific revolution it caused major existential angst on the part of the collective European imagination.
 I'm using the sphere as a metaphor for understanding how all of those shifts in metaphorical understanding actually affect our comprehension.
 Not just our comprehension, but our enaction in the world at the deepest levels.